If a child is in immediate danger or risk.

 Using data from Project Arachnid, this report provides crucial information for the development of effective regulation of

 ESPs as it relates to the protection of children.

-The study aims to evaluate the demographics and circumstances of children who were abducted, as well as the techniques and histories
+This study aims to evaluate the demographics and circumstances of children who were abducted, as well as the techniques and histories of offenders.

 Be a part of something big.
 As a registered charitable organization, we rely on donations to help us offer our programs